AscendingCreations/AxumSession/README.md

 Uses Cookie or Header stored UUID's to sync back to the session store.
 </p>

-- Cookies or Header Store of Generated Session UUID and a Storable Boolean.
+- Cookies or Header Store of Generated Session UUID and a Store Boolean.
 - Uses a DatabasePool Trait so you can implement your own Sub Storage Layer.
 - Convenient API for `Session` no need to mark as Read or Write making Usage Easier.
 - Uses `dashmap` for internal memory lookup and storage to achieve high throughput.